-- A. Ownership and Management and Maintenance of Common Open Space: - (1) Ownership of Common Θ Open Sspace.
-The Aapplicant must identify who will be the owner of the the Common Θ Open Sspace and who will be responsible for maintaining the Common Θ Open Sspace and facilities located thereon if that will be someone other than the owner of the Common Open Sspace.
-If a homeowners association will be the owner, membership in the association must be mandatory and will be required by deed covenants for all homeowners in the subdivision and their successors.
+A. Ownership and Management and Maintenance of Common Open Space:

+(1) Ownership of Common Open Space.
+The Applicant must identify who will be the owner of the Common Open Space and who will be responsible for maintaining the Common Open Space and facilities located thereon if that will be someone other than the owner of the Common Open Space.
+If a homeowners association will be the owner, membership in the association must be mandatory and will be required by deed covenants for all homeowners in the Subdivision and their successors.
 If a homeowners association is the owner, it must have lien authority to ensure the collection of assessments from all members.
-The cost and responsibility for maintaining the Common Open Sspace and any facilities located thereon shall be borne by the owner. - (2) Management of Open Space.
-The applicant must submit a plan for management of the Common -Oopen Sspace and common facilities that: - (a-) Allocates responsibility and standards for the maintenance of the open space and any facilities located thereon, including provisions for ongoing maintenance and for any required long-term capital improvements; - (b).
-Estimate the costs and staffing requirements needed for maintenance and operation of, and insurance for, the open space, and outlines the means by which such funding will be obtained or provided; - (c) Provides that any changes to the plan must be approved by the Planning Board; and - (d) Provides for the enforcement of the plan. - (B) Legal Instrument for Protection.
+The cost and responsibility for maintaining the Common Open Space and any facilities located thereon shall be borne by the owner.

+(2) Management of Open Space.
+The Applicant must submit a plan for management of the Common Open Space and common facilities that:

+(a) Allocates responsibility and standards for the maintenance of the Common Open Space and any facilities located thereon, including provisions for ongoing maintenance and for any required long-term capital improvements;

+(b) Estimates the costs and staffing requirements needed for maintenance and operation of, and insurance for, the Common Open Space, and outlines the means by which such funding will be obtained or provided;

+(c) Provides that any changes to the plan must be approved by the Planning Board; and

+(d) Provides for the enforcement of the plan.

+(B) Legal Instrument for Protection.

-The open space must be protected by a binding legal instrument that is recorded with the deed.
+The Common Open Space must be protected by a binding legal instrument that is recorded with the deed.
 The instrument must be one of the following: